ogbigboss/saving-montclairs-soul/README.md

 # Sermons to Save Montclair's Soul

-Montclair NJ has been greatly damaged by the past 7 months and the attempt to make a false reality television show.
+Montclair NJ has been greatly damaged by the past 7 months and the attempt to make a false reality television show and the ensuing legal disciplinary investigation that show has caused.

 It's children - particularly it's teenage boys - have unfortunately been taught how to stalk, harass, and intimidate "others" - and get away with it.
 These children have been done unspeakable damage by being exposed to all this.